Was Twitter coerced by Google to remove links?

 I also understand that there is spam going on in Twitterland.
 But from that point to simply try to interfere with web behavior in order to protect their self-serving interest is going way too far.
 This attitude of ‘potential’ interference with what companies are doing needs to stop Please!

-Update: Rae Hoffman wrote Did Twitter Lay Down for Google? where she lays down important points.
+Update: Rae Hoffman wrote Did Twitter Lay Down for Google? where she mentioned some important points.